clibuilder/clibuilder/packages/clibuilder/README.md

 `cli().loadPlugins()` will load plugins when available.

-To create a plugins:
+To create a plugin:

-- export an `activate(ctx: PluginActivationContext)` function
+- export a `activate(ctx: PluginActivationContext)` function
 - add the plugin keyword in your `package.json`

 ```ts